uncbiag/neuro_shooting/README.md

-# neuro_shooting
+# A Shooting Formulation of Deep learning

-Shooting approaches for deep neural networks.
 In case you use the code for your research, please use the following BibTeX entry.

 ```
 @inproceedings{Vialard20a,